miracle0930/FlickrGallery/README.md

 - Used UIView to design the detail screen.
 Users can get photo's description, taken date and authors' name.
 - Users can use this application under both portrait and landscape mode.

+## Usage
+- `git clone https://github.com/miracle0930/FlickrGallery.git` then you are ready to go.
+Flickr api key were pre-installed.

 ## Directory
 Directory | Introduction